vmyrgiotis/vmyrgiotis.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Atmospheric and Environmental Sciences, University of Edinburgh, 2017
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Environmental Protection and Management, University of Edinburgh, 2011
-* B.S. in GitHub, GitHub University, 2012
+* M.Eng. in Mining & Metallurgical Engineering with Major in Environmental Engineering, National Technical University Athens, 2009

 Work experience
 ======
 * Spring 2024: Academic Pages Collaborator